necm1/surrealdb-driver/README.md

-# Surreal.js
+# surrealdb-driver

-This package provides a asynchronously "RPC-Wrapper" for SurrealDB using `ws`.
+This package provides a asynchronously "RPC-Wrapper" / driver for SurrealDB using `ws`.

 ## Why?